airbnb/ruby/README.md

     ```

 ### Trailing
-* Do not add more than 1 newline between code.
+* Do not add more than 1 newline between methods.
   ```ruby
   # bad
   def bow